 - PAN SIZE: I use a standard loaf pan (1 lb.
 Pan: 8″ x 4 1/2″ x 2 3/4″ high)

 - Cinnamon/Sugar Mix: when you’re making this loaf you may feel like there is too much cinnamon/sugar mix, but trust me, use it all.
 Just divide it evenly between the centre of the loaf and the crust.

-- Make sure to line your loaf pan with parchment or wax paper.
+- PREPARE THE PAN: Make sure to line your loaf pan with parchment or wax paper.

-- Allow the loaf to rest for at least 1 hour before eating it.
+- LET IT REST: Allow the loaf to rest for at least 1 hour before eating it.

-- This recipe is also really good with just all rhubarb (and no strawberries).
+- OPTION: This recipe is also really good with just all rhubarb (and no strawberries).

 - Make Muffins!
 This recipe is also great for making muffins…see below for details.

 I used this recipe to make muffins as well!
 If you would like to make muffins, just divide the batter between 16 muffin cups!
 Fill each muffin cup 1/2 full, sprinkle about 1 tsp of the cinnamon/sugar mix, then top up with batter, and sprinkle with more cinnamon sugar.
 Bake at 350 degrees F for ~20 minutes.